jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 -----

-If a procedure takes a reference to a clause then you can do this notation:
+If a procedure takes a reference to a nested command then you can do this notation:

 < Square with loose squares and another square with squares pointing at those loose squares >